 To get you started with gut healing, though, try this book:

 At War With Grains

 I’ve had a tumultuous relationship with bread this past year – grains in general, in fact.
 At one point, my gut was so broken that I couldn’t really eat anything, grain based or not, that didn’t make me sick.
 It all started when I noticed an allergic reaction every time I ground my wheat.
 The reactions progressively got worse, until I just couldn’t grind it anymore if I wanted to breathe.
-Since I’m fond of breathing, someone else was elected wheat grinder, but then I realized that I was getting sick every time I ate bread.
-Then oats.
-Then amaranth.
-Then quinoa.
+Since I’m fond of breathing, someone else was elected wheat grinder.
+Then I realized that I was getting sick every time I ate bread.
+Then oats, amaranth and quinoa.

 I started investigating Celiac disease and didn’t feel I had enough of the symptoms to say that was the problem.
 I started researching dietary cleanses and tried a few.
 They helped enormously but I still couldn’t eat grain without getting sick.
 I tried eating grains raw to no avail, although sprouted was easier on my system.

 (My great goal for this winter is to figure out how to integrate sprouting into my daily routine.
 It’s so much detail for my nature that I invariably lose track of what I’m doing with sprouting and end up with a moldy mess.)

 I learned more and more about the rampant yeast problem in America and how yeast overgrowth can be traced to a myriad of ills and evils in our health.
 I did an herbal yeast cleanse and knew I was on the right track but there was still something missing.

 I was eventually lead to a class given by Jonell Francis at the LDS Holistic Living Conference this past year.
 Her topic?
 Yeast overgrowth and damaged guts.
 She shared her story of illness and years of conventional medicine failing to give her the results she craved – health and vitality!
 Jonell started researching alternative ideas and also searched her scriptures for an answer.